 I wrote this in April 2014 for Dance Magazine’s website.
-Recently, when searching for it to recommend to a student, I noticed it was missing from the site, so I decided to re-post it here, on my individual site.
+Recently, when searching for it to recommend to a student, I noticed it was missing from the site, so I decided to re-post it here.
 These musings were prompted by the 2014 season of the Martha Graham Dance Company, but they had been brewing for some time.
 I thank the late Blondell Cummings for helping to jog my memory.

-Although the Graham season this weekend emphasized Martha’s Greek connection, it got me thinking more about her Asian connection.
-From the legendary Yuriko in the 1940s on down to the latest star, PeiJu Chien-Pott, these dancers have each been breath-taking interpreters of Graham’s vision.
+Although the Graham season this weekend emphasized Martha’s Greek connection, it got me thinking about her Asian connection.
+From the legendary Yuriko in the 1940s on down to the latest star, Xin Ying, these dancers have each been breath-taking interpreters of Graham’s vision.

 I’ve read that Graham cultivated an Eastern look herself and that she felt flattered whenever anyone mistook her for Asian.
 It’s possible that, since she had a long torso and short legs, her close-to-the-floor technique was particularly suited to Asian bodies.
 And of course, she had a great affinity with sculptor Isamu Noguchi, whose sets for many of her pieces gave them a spare, Eastern look.
 About the relationship between Graham and Noguchi, Takako Asakawa once said, “In art, they were like husband and wife.”

 Whatever the reason, more Asian dancers have found a home in her work than in any other modern dance company—and many of them have been brilliant.
-By the way, Graham’s interest in Asian forms goes back to Michio Ito, the early modern dancer with whom she had studied.
+By the way, Graham’s interest in Asian forms goes back to Michio Ito, the early modern dancer with whom she had danced in the Greenwich Village Follies in 1924.

 Here are the Asian dancers I remember: